 Park Guell Guided Tours in English

-This fantastic Park Guell guided tour is offered exclusively by Barcelona tour legends Ticketbar: you won’t even find this on the official Park Guell website.
+This fantastic Park Guell guided tour is offered exclusively by Barcelona tour legends Tiqets: you won’t even find this on the official Park Guell website.

 The tours here are in English with actual flesh and blood guides who are Gaudi experts.

-This 90 minute tour runs from Thursday to Monday.
+This 90 minute tour runs Monday, Thursday, Saturday, and Sunday.